motorbreath13eh/Random_card_game/README.md

-# Random_card_game
+# Random card game

-The program randomly picks a card
+The program randomly picks a card.
+You pick another card with 0.
+You exit the game with 1.